evgenyneu/ASP3162/08_godunov_kurganov/README.md

-# A Fortran program for solving an advection equation
+# A Fortran program for solving Burgers' equation

 This is a Fortran program that solves advection equation

 ```
-u_t + v u_x = 0
+v_t + v v_x = 0
 ```

-numerically using FTCS, Lax, Upwind and Lax-Wendroff methods.
+numerically using Godunov’s and Kurganov-Tadmor methods.

 ## YouTube movies of solutions